IvayloDGeorgiev/plugin-update-report/readme.txt

     HOW TO USE IT?
 =========================

-Simply install the plugin on the client site, after activation look on the left hand side at the very top in the Dashboard and click on the Dashboard Menu.
+Simply install the plugin on the client site, after activation look on the left hand side at the very top in the Dashboard and click on the